RedisLabs/redislabs-docs/content/rc/cloud-integrations/terraform/_index.md

 Redis develops and maintains a [Terraform provider for Redis Cloud](https://registry.terraform.io/providers/RedisLabs/rediscloud/latest).
 The Redis Cloud Terraform provider allows many of the same actions as found in the [Redis Cloud API]({{< relref  "/rc/api" >}}).

 {{< note >}}
-The Redis Cloud Terraform provider supports Flexible subscriptions.
-It does not support Fixed subscriptions.
+The Redis Cloud Terraform provider supports Redis Cloud Pro.
+It does not support Redis Cloud Essentials.
 {{< /note >}}

 See [Get started with Terraform]({{< relref  "/rc/cloud-integrations/terraform/get-started" >}}) for an example of how to use the Terraform provider.